ankitdey-marsh/Olbia-WebApp/README.md

 # Getting Started
 1. `$ git clone https://github.com/ankitdey-marsh/Olbia-WebApp.git` - clone this project to your computer
-2. `$ cd wedding-website` - go inside the project directory
+2. `$ cd Olbia-Webapp` - go inside the project directory
 3. `$ npm install` - install dependencies
 4. That's it, open `index.html` file on your browser by just _local-hosting_ it.